kimsangy/DSCI510-Final-Project/README.md

     -2.
 Run final_data_analysis.py

     -3.
-Then, Figure1.pdf, Figure2.pdf will be created in same folder with final_data_analysis.py
+Then, Figure1.pdf, Figure2.pdf, Analysis result.txt will be created in result folder